-APSA has been working with street children for decades and has made headway in getting into the hearts of the children in the Jayanagar area.
-These children were often from very poor households, who were either orphaned due to disease or strife in family, or were let to fend for themselves from a very early age.
-Some of them ran away from home due to petty quarrels or sustained disagreements.
-They have a social network which offers support to a certain extent.
-They earned a living by begging and running errands.
-These children earned much more than what a coolie would earn in a whole day.
+APSA has been working with street children from over three years and has made headway in getting into the hearts of the finderen in the Jayanagara area.
+These children were often from very poor households, who were either orphaned due to disease or strife in family, or were let to fend for themselves from a vertearly age.
+Some of them ran away from home due to petty quarrels or because of a constant misunderstanding at home.
+Here they have a group of so called friends, who would lend a shoulder to a certain extent, while they earn by themselves by begging and doing petty favours.

-The youngest of the kids we met during one of our visits was a 6-year-old boy.
-He like many of the other children was addicted to sniffing Eras-ex.
-The children never compromised on some things - food, cigarettes, beedies, alcohol, and the eras-ex solution.
-The staff members of APSA had fallen in love with these children, and often wondered what they would do without them after a while.
-Wednesdays were special to the children, as the APSA staff would come to Jayanagar 4th Block, near the Bus Station to meet them.
+The youngest of the line we met during one of our visits was a 6-year-old boy.
+He also was into smalling the eraser solution.
+On a regular basis, these children earned much more than what a coole will earn in a whole the They never compromise three basic things - food, eigarettes, beedies, and also toll and the eraser solution.
+The stati members of APSA had fallen in love with these children, and often wondered what they would do without them after a while.
+Wednesdays' were special to the children, as they would come to a meeting point at Jaynagar 4th Block, near the Bus Station.
 The children tried not to miss this meeting and often openly said that this was the only window they have to care and affection.
 APSA tried to give them legal support, counselling, and space to settle their differences amicably.